erdc/ampl/README.md

 # ex: mkdir <dataset#_run_dir>
 mkdir concrete_run_dir
 ```

 Note: Repeat step six to create the structure to maintain the data for different data sets and runs.
 Example directory structure is provided below.

-### <u> Example Directory Structure </u>
+#### Example Directory Structure

 The following is an example directory structure of what AMPL will look like when the code is downloaded and a user is working with multiple datasets.
 This example shows where the ampl code is located, and provides two examples of where the run data is stored.
 The first example the user has a csv file and uses one yaml file for specifying how AMPL will run.
 The second example the user has a sqlite data file and two different yaml files for specifying how AMPL with run when working with the same dataset.
 AMPL will accept both csv and sqlite data, however, the user will need to modify the yaml file based on which type of data is being used.
 Examples for working with csv or sqlite are provided below.

 Note: When working with AMPL, the normal use case is to create a Folder named 'AMPL' to store everything.
 This folder is the root folder and should be the folder a user opens when working with AMPL whether through the [API](#ampl-api) or through the [command-line option](ampl-cli).

 ```shell
 ├── <ampl_dir>